salvatoreallegra/smartshare/README.md

 # Assessment Overview

-For this assessment, you will be creating a file [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) application for 'securely' storing files.
+For this assessment, you will be creating a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) application for 'securely' storing files.
 Files will be uploaded with a 'password'.
 If another user wants to download the file, they must provide the file name and password in order to download it.
 The application will be split into two parts - the client and the server.
 It will have support for concurrency using the Java library's concurrency API and will store files and related information in a relational database.

 ---